Célia Houdart

 In 2011 she creates with André Baldinger (graphist and visual designer), Sébastien Roux (composer) and Martin Blum (interactive designer) Fréquences, an electronic book of a new genre, bringing together radiophonic arts and graphic design.

-Célia Houdart was awarded with a scholarship at the Villa Médicis Hors les murs and at the Beaumarchais Foundation.
+Célia Houdart was awarded with a scholarship at the Villa Médicis Hors-les-murs.

-She is honored with the Henri de Régnier prize of l’Académie Française (2008) for her first novel (Les merveilles du monde) and the Orange-SACD innovative projects prize (2010) for Fréquences, electronic book for iPhone.
+She is honored with the Henri de Régnier prize of l’Académie Française (2008) for her first novel (Les merveilles du monde) and Françoise Sagan prize (2012) for Carrare (P.O.L).

 http://www.celiahoudart.com